CS2103AUG2016-F09-C1/addressbook-level4/docs/DeveloperGuide.md

-The sections below give more details of each component.

 ####Help Command
 The Sequence Diagram below shows how the components interact for the scenario where the user issues the command  `help`.